sez11a/liferay-docs/userGuide/en/chapters/05-dynamic-data-lists.markdown

 ## Building a List Platform in Liferay

 To expand the social capabilities of our site, we want to build a new, radical platform on Liferay: custom-built lists that users can share with their friends (or enemies, depending on their Social Relation type), and ask other users to contribute to.
 Marketing has come up with a great name for our new service: `list.it`.
 Our beautiful `list.it` dashboard will give each user the power to generate their own lists, see the lists of their friends, and tally the results of certain types of lists (surveys, anyone?).
-Liferay makes this as simple as throwing some Dynamic Data List Display and Form portlets on the user's private and public user pages.
+Liferay makes this as simple as throwing Dynamic Data List Display and Form portlets on the user's private and public user pages.

 ## Defining Data Types

 When a new user logs in to `list.it`, they are going to want to build a few lists for themselves.
 Chances are, many of the lists they would want to create -- to do lists, shopping lists and memos come to mind -- will already be defined in the portal.
 All the user will have to do is create a new list, choose that pre-defined data type, and have at it!
 We'll take a look at that in a moment, but first we should look at what happens when you need to define your own data types.
 Perhaps we want to allow our `list.it` users (who would probably call themselves "list-ers" or "list-ies") to create their own data types for lists they create.
 In this case, they would have unfettered access to the content of their private user site, where they can create a new data type.

 Using data lists to outline a new data model is as simple as point and click.
-You now have a `list.it` account and have been dying to bug your friends and family to sign up for that "volunteer" work that is moving apartments.
+You now have a `list.it` account and have been dying to bug your friends and family to sign up for that "volunteer" work: helping you move next weekend.
 Using an intuitive visual editor, you can quickly draw up the skeleton for that volunteer list in minutes.
-Since data lists exemplify a unique type of content for your site, you can find them in the content section of the control panel, going to *Go To &rarr Control Panel &rarr; Content &rarr; Dynamic Data Lists* or *Manage &rarr; Site Content &rarr; Dynamic Data Lists*.
+Since data lists exemplify a unique type of content for your site, you can find them in the content section of the control panel, by going to *Go To &rarr Control Panel &rarr; Content &rarr; Dynamic Data Lists* or *Manage &rarr; Site Content &rarr; Dynamic Data Lists*.
 Within the dynamic data lists section, you can create either a new data type (*Manage Data Definitions*) or a new list from an existing data type.

 ![Figure 5.1: Data Lists in the control panel.](../../images/05-ddl-control-panel.png)

-When creating a new *data definition*, you have a palette of fields to lay out, as well as a blank canvas to construct the definition.
+When creating a new *data definition*, you have a palette of fields to lay out, as well as a blank canvas to paint the definition on.
 The interface will look very similar to creating and editing web content structures covered previously.
 Let's explore the different data types at our disposal:

 **Boolean:** Presents a checkbox to the user and stores either a `true` (checked) or `false` (unchecked) based on state.